 So, it happened.
 It snowed yesterday!
 Really snowed.
 I am so not ready for this winter weather, as magical as a fresh snowfall can be; however, I do enjoy that feeling of coziness while sitting on the couch watching the wind swirling and blowing the snow around.
 I also love going to bed listening to the howling wind…aaah winter.
 Wait – it’s October 3!?
 So not winter yet.

 Winter weather aside, you’ve heard me talk about what a picky eater Oscar is.
 When he was younger, I was so paranoid about his iron intake that I would sneak all sorts of iron-clad things into his diet – especially spinach.
 Everything I made was green.
-Green muffins, green smoothies, green pasta, green donuts…..and yup – green crackers.
+Green muffins, green smoothies, spinach snacks of all sorts, green pasta, green donuts…..and yup – green crackers.

 The crackers come together sooo easily!
-Using your food processor, blend up the spinach and then add the butter, egg, and parmesan cheese.
-Slowly mix in the flour and salt until a nice soft is formed, which you’ll chill for at least an hour.
+Using your food processor, blend up the spinach until is is very finely minced.
+Then, add the butter, egg, and parmesan cheese.
+Slowly mix in the flour and salt until a nice soft dough is formed, which you’ll need to chill for at least an hour.
+This keeps the crackers from spreading out in the oven much like cookies!

-Once rolled out and cut, the crackers only take about 10 minutes to bake.
-The batch will make you roughly 2 cups of crackers!
+After rolling and cutting, the crackers only take 10 minutes to bake.
+You’ll get about 2 cups of crackers from this recipe.

-The next time it’s cold and snowy where you are (sooo probably not for another month at least) try warming up your kitchen with these little green monster crackers!
+So, the next time it’s cold and snowy where you are (sooo probably not for another month at least) try warming up your kitchen with these little green monster spinach crackers!

 - 1 cup fresh spinach